Web Development

 • Requires ongoing maintenance

-• Performance varies with hosting quality
+• Performance depends on your hosting

 • More moving parts means more potential issues